andrei-k/delete-files-by-name/README.md

-# Delete files by regex
+# Delete files containing some string in the filename

 Find and delete files that contain a specified string